LedFx/LedFx/docs/developer.md

 :::

-The following instructions assume you have already followed the steps above to
-`install the LedFx dev environment <backend-dev>`{.interpreted-text role="ref"} and have the backend running.
+The following instructions assume you have already followed the steps above to <a href="developer.html#backend-development">install the LedFx dev environment</a> and have the backend running.
 If you have not done so, please do so before continuing.
 ::::